Homelessness

 More than a third of households in private rentals are suffering housing stress – higher than Greater Melbourne at 26.8 per cent.
 The median rent for a home on the Peninsula is $50 higher per week than the Greater Melbourne average.
 Only 3.5 per cent of local rental properties and 2.4 per cent of houses sold are affordable to those on a low income.

-The interplay between our municipality’s mix of regional and metropolitan areas, population growth, the lack of affordable housing and the importance of our tourism economy, has resulted in complex housing challenges and significantly reduced the availability of affordable homes – all contributing to alarming increases in the rates of homelessness.
+population growth, lack of affordable housing and the importance of our tourism economy, has resulted in complex housing challenges and significantly reduced the availability of affordable homes – all contributing to alarming increases in the rates of homelessness.

 Why is this important

 Crisis accommodation is our most urgent need.
-Mornington Peninsula Shire Council, Housing Choices Australia and Good Shepherd, have partnered to develop crisis social housing on four Council owned parcels of land on the southern Peninsula, where need is acute and growing.
-Following strong collaboration, the project is shovel ready, but won’t happen without $10M government funding.
+Mornington Peninsula Shire Council, Housing Choices Australia and Good Shepherd, have partnered to develop crisis and transitional housing on four Council-owned parcels of land on the southern Peninsula, where need is acute and growing.
+Following strong collaboration, the project is shovel ready but won’t happen without $15M government funding.

-We need increased funding for our community support centres, housing support programs, outreach services and provision of crisis accommodation so low-income, vulnerable individuals and families receive the critical support they need.
-Our centres are the largest providers of emergency relief on the Peninsula.
-They ensure those who cannot access mainstream government-funded services due to their circumstances can still access specialist support.
+We need increased funding for our community support centres, housing support programs, outreach services and crisis accommodation so vulnerable, low-income, individuals and families receive the critical support they need.
+Our support centres are the largest providers of emergency relief on the Peninsula.
+They ensure those who cannot access mainstream government-funded services, due to their circumstances, can still access care and specialist support.

-Outreach workers are providing support to acutely homeless people across the Peninsula.
+Outreach workers are providing critical support to acutely homeless people across the Peninsula.
 Funded through community donations, they are overwhelmed by demand.
-We have no government funding for assertive outreach workers.
+It is unacceptable we have no government funding for assertive outreach workers.

-Without recognition and immediate funding from other levels of government, our community risks losing already stretched frontline services that provide a lifeline, for our most vulnerable residents.
+Without recognition and immediate funding from Victorian and federal governments, our community risks losing already stretched frontline services that provide a lifeline, for our most vulnerable residents.

 The benefits - supporting evidence and strategies